-The Division of Early Childhood Development at the Maryland State Department of Education is responsible for early care and education in Maryland.
+The Division of Early Childhood at the Maryland State Department of Education is responsible for early care and education in Maryland.
 The main mission of the Division is to improve early education in Maryland so that young children are well prepared for school.
 The Division is composed of the Office of Child Care, the Early Learning Branch, and the Collaboration and Program Improvement Branch.

 The Office of Child Care (OCC) is responsible for licensing and inspecting all child care centers and family child care providers in Maryland.
 The OCC also administers Maryland's subsidized child care program for working families and the state’s Child Care Credentialing System.